SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

  # ArduinoMIDIfootswitch

 Build a Pedal board to use on your DAW´s (cubase,ableton,etc) or plugins (amplitube,guitar rig,etc..).

 Materials:

-                                     *Arduino.
+  -*Arduino.

-                                    *One switch :used to change between arduino usb serial comunication or the hiduino usb midi comunication on your arduino.
+  -*One switch :used to change between arduino usb serial comunication or
+	the hiduino usb midi comunication on your arduino.
 The switch ON/OFF it´s connected to 2 pins arduino (atmel16u2 ICSP) (see hiduino tutorials how to achieve it).

-                                     *23 Buttons :(11 buttons will be used for foot-switching)
+   -*23 Buttons :(11 buttons will be used for foot-switching)

-                                     *2 multiplexers cd74hc4067.  : (more digital or analog inputs for arduino)
+   -*2 multiplexers cd74hc4067.  : (more digital or analog inputs for arduino)

-                                     *16 potentiometers 10k.
+   -*16 potentiometers 10k.

-                                     *24 220 ohms resistors for leds.
+   -*24 220 ohms resistors for leds.

-                                     *16 RGB leds (cathode common)(but you can use whatever led-model you want, better the cheapest one...but think you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds).
-									 (two banks with eight positions each bank and 8 pedal switches ON/OFF.
+    -*16 RGB leds (cathode common)(but you can use whatever led-model you want, better the cheapest one...but think you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds). two banks with eight positions each bank and 8 pedal switches ON/OFF.
 Total=24 leds)

    OPTIONAL(under construction)

    *lcd screen (I2C 20x04). (but much better if you got an oled SPI screen).

    *Encoder

 	*JACK female 6,5 mm (for connecting expression/volume pedals to analog inputs in arduino or multiplexer)

     *more,more,more updates (soon)...

-									  HOW TO
+   HOW TO build your pedalboard

 -Build your pedalboard.(i give you one example)

 -Install libraries for arduino IDE.
 (Control.Surface, encoder,etc.. you will see include libraries on the sketch)

 -Install Hiduino firmware (for usb-midi communication).